How to Attract Top Talent with Job Descriptions

 But if you’re having trouble, there’s no shame in reaching out for help.
 There are people who specialize in this sort of thing and they can definitely give you a hand.
-People like Mitch Sullivan and others, could help you to turn your job descriptions into something that people really wants to read.
+People like Mitch Sullivan and others could help you to turn your job descriptions into something that people really want to read.

 Of course, you can also use A.I. to get inspiration for how to make your job descriptions more appealing.

 For this example I took the random role “Manager, Engineering Shared Finance” I found on Indeed and rewrote it via an A.I. tool called Jasper.